-Hawkhill Inclosure is a good place to start looking at Heathland flora and fauna.
+Just outside Hawkhill Inclosure is a good place to start looking at Heathland flora and fauna, especially around the gullies where Grayling can be found.
 Inside the inclosure parts of the coppiced areas are now being taken over by Bell Heather and Gorse.

 Grayling butterflies fly in mid July through to mid September and are quite common amongst the Bell Heather, having a very distinct flight and very camouflaged against any tree or bare ground.

 The Silver-Studded Blue is easily seen flying over the tops of the Bell Heather in the height of the summer.The male is purplish blue on its wings and the female is brown in colour.

 The Clouded Buff Moth is very distinctive as it flies very rapidly over the Bell and Ling Heather.
 Not a common Moth but one well worth looking out for in the early summer months.

 The Marsh Gentian is a beautiful plant when found, with an azure blue colour, it can be found on boggy ground hence the name in the late summer months.

 One thing to be aware of is the speed limit through the New Forest.
 Many ponies are killed by speeding cars every year, and there are plenty of New Forest ponies in this area.

 A typical example of New Forest heathland habitat comprising large expanse of open heath with areas of shrub and woodland edge.